marcelomrwin/demo-rhdg-camel-amq/README.md

   * **nodejs-rest-client**:
     * A simple client that consumes the API published by the _camel-rest-cache_ service and displays it through an HTML interface.
 * **Producer layer**
+  * **app1**:
+    * Represents an application with its particular data model.
+Publishes data changes to the _APP1_DATA_RECORD_QUEUE_ queue and receives notifications via REST API from _app1-camel-amq-datagrid_ camel route to provide data.
+  * **app2**:
+    * Represents an application with its particular data model.
+Publishes data changes to the _APP2_DATA_RECORD_QUEUE_ queue and receives notifications via REST API from _app2-camel-amq-datagrid_ camel route to provide data.

 ## Requirements
 * JDK 17+